 The Best Alternative to GoDaddy Domain Names

 It’s really hard to beat NameCheap, and that’s why they’re our top choice for an alternative to GoDaddy as a domain registrar.
-They have super cheap prices, amazing support, and are just plain awesome.
+They have super cheap prices, amazing support, and are simply one of the best out there.
 Don’t believe us?
 Check and see where Instructify.com is registered…

-Although GoDaddy does a lot of marketing, and has some great super bowl commercials, they kind of suck as a registrar.
+Although GoDaddy does a heck of a large amount of marketing, and has some great super bowl commercials, they kind of suck as a registrar.
 They’re more expensive than a lot of other companies, and don’t offer anything more for the money.
 Here are two of the main reasons why:

 They’re Way Too Expensive

 This isn’t 1995 where there are only one or two registrars to choose from.
-It’s really easy to find registrars that are better than GoDaddy.
+It’s really easy to find registrars that are far superior to GoDaddy.

 One problem with GoDaddy is that they try to hook people into their system by offering $0.99 domains, but then charge $20+ for renewals with $9 for privacy.
 This is absurd, and stupidly expensive.
 You can register a domain on NameCheap for less than $10 with free privacy, and they don’t upcharge to at renewal.
 This is definitely the way to go!